-Special District Risk Management Authority Workers’ Compensation Program offers an alternative workers’ compensation program for special districts and other public agencies.
+Special District Risk Management Authority offers a workers’ compensation program for special districts and other public agencies.
 Established in 1982, this program has a proven reputation for stable, competitive rates, actuarially based fiscal management and sound underwriting practices.
-Moreover, responsive claims management and cost containment, combined with tailored safety and loss prevention provides members an unequaled full-service workers’ compensation program.
+Moreover, responsive claims management and cost containment, combined with tailored safety and loss prevention, provides members with a full-service workers’ compensation program.
 All claims are handled by a third party TPA, Sedgwick.

 - Statutory Workers’ Compensation Limits

 - Zero Member Deductible

 - SDRMA maintains a Self-Insured Retention that is periodically adjusted based on market conditions

 Basic Eligibility Requirements

 - Be a public agency formed under California Government Code

 - Commit to an initial three-year member enrollment (thereafter coverage may be renewed annually)

 - Have at least one paid employee on staff